LuisGVaz/PoC_IDP/privateCloud/bastion/README.md

 [COFFEE]: https://img.shields.io/badge/CoffeeScript-2F2625.svg?style=for-the-badge&logo=CoffeeScript&logoColor=white

+// TODO An automation for this process is mandatory!

 Bastion is the central point where all the maginc things happens.
 I called Bastion as a neutral point where all the deployments runs from the beggining.